By Meleni Aldridge, executive coordinator, ANH-Intl

 This is where mindfulness practices, meditation and heart rate variability training like the HeartMath Institute teach are very important.
 Victims don't heal, which is why one often needs to hit rock bottom before finding the motivation to choose healing.

-Find out your Perceived Stress Score (PSS) by downloading the pdf below.
-(Please note you'll need to download the PDF into Adobe Reader or Pro to automate the form, as not all browsers support the functionality.)
 If you are scoring moderate to high stress, I recommend that you visit the links below in the self-care section, find what resonates with you, commit to a practice that fits with your life and take the quiz every few months to check your progress.

 Freedom comes from connecting the dots in our emotional landscape.
 Being brave enough to acknowledge the root(s) of our emotional pain, challenges and traumas and then looking clearly at our beliefs, behaviours, diet, mood and relationships.
 Once you’ve established your trauma timeline through the PSS and ACE questionnaires, you can acknowledge ‘What Is’.
 This is often the first step on the healing journey – from misery to motivation.